SanteonNL/shared-care-planning/input/pagecontent/security-authentication.md

 Shared Care Planning (SCP) provides a way of distributed and planning of complex use cases in digital information exchange within healthcare.
 The cornerstone of all exchange is the authenticity of the actors that exchange information.
 In order to achieve the right level of authenticity the SCP relies on *Trust over IP*.

+The primary entity being identified and authenticated is the legal organization providing care.
+For instance, a hospital, general practitioner, dentist, home care organization, or a pharmacy.
+The organizations should be identified by a unique identifier.
+Which identifier is used depends on local regulations, such as the URA number in the Netherlands.
+This unique identifier is then used as logical identifier to refer to the organization from the CarePlan, Tasks, CareTeam, and other resources if applicable.
+These unique identifiers should be issued by a trusted source, and authenticated in a cryptographically secure way according to TrustOverIP (ToIP).

 ### Trust over IP
 The Trust over IP framework makes use of Trusted Sources or Trusted Third Parties that are trusted to issuer authentic properties to the participants.
 These parties are called *issuers* within the Trust over IP framework.
 Within the Trust over IP framework the participants are able to store the assigned authentic properties within a wallet-like solution.
 The role of these participants is the role of the credential *holder*.
 The credentials used in the Trust over IP framework can be presented by the *holder*.
 In the case of presentation, the holder is able to proof the ownership as part of the *presentation*.
 The role of *verifier* is to verify both the issuer of the credential and the holder of the credential.
 By doing this the verifier can be achieve the right level of authenticity required for the exchange of information required by SCP.
 In extension to that, Trust over IP delivers the following benefits:
 * International and established standard, part of EBSI and the European wallet.